afloria/ascii_chars/README.md

 # ascii_chars
 A project that shows how control flow works within Java.
-The program first takes a string input from the user and sorts each character to see if it is uppercase,lowercase,or number characters are located in the string.
+The program first takes a string input from the user and sorts each character to see if uppercase,lowercase,or number characters are located in the string.
 Then the project asks for the user to enter their name and asks if they want to continue to another part of the program that generates lottery ticket numbers.
 The user can opt out of generating the lottery tickets.
 If the user does